 Sure you can.
 Use either sweet potato or pumpkin puree, and both will probably taste sweeter.

-Are you on pinterest, perhaps share this image..
+Are you on Pinterest, perhaps save and share using this image..

 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 Healthy 2-ingredient Butternut Squash Fudge

 - Line a mini cupcake pan with liners

 - Either open a can of a high quality butternut squash puree, or microwave or roast a fresh one.

 Melt the Chocolate

 - Pour the chips into a microwave safe cup and microwave for 60 seconds, stir, and if not all are melted, microwave again for 30 seconds.

 - Spoon the butternut squash puree into the melted hot chocolate and stir until creamy.